 This role involves working 1:1 with targeted children or small groups as ell as families within our community.
 Weekly feedback to SLT and written reports on each intervention support the monitoring or provision and impact.

-As a result the Leaning Mentor has received additional training in Safeguarding to enable them to be part of the Safeguarding Team.
-The Learning Mentor has also had CAF training to enable them to share the workload with the Assistant Principal / Lead for Inclusion and Provision who is the only other CAF trained member of the school (Note: they are both updating their training to the new Early Help qualification in November 2015 to comply with national legislation).
+As a result the Family Support Worker has received additional training in Safeguarding to enable them to be part of the Safeguarding Team.
+The Family Support Worker has also had CAF training to enable them to share the workload with the Assistant Principal / Lead for Inclusion and Provision who is also CAF trained.

 Out of Hours Safeguarding

 If you need to let us know about any issue that concerns you during non-school hours, please use this form below.
-It is sent to Mr Coleman, Mr Bateson and Mrs Cowley who will respond as soon as practically possible to your issue.
+It is sent to Mr Bateson, Mrs Cowley, Mrs Abel and Miss Durrheim, who will respond as soon as practically possible to your issue.